-- The campaign manager will have the option to change the busy state’s default behavior and allow visitors to enter queue, by selecting ‘ignore max wait time’.
+- The campaign manager will have the option to change the busy state’s default behavior and allow visitors to enter the queue, by selecting ‘ignore max wait time’.

-Busy state is available for all engagements except overlay, offsite and messaging engagements.
+The busy state is available for all engagements except overlay, offsite and messaging engagements.
 The number of busy state exposures is available in the Campaign Manager BI dashboard, in the campaign grid view.

 - Click Add Engagement.

 - Choose a creative in the Engagement template gallery and click Next.